 - Financial support for travel expenses between Mote and their home institution.

-Note: Provided dorms are approximately 5 miles from Mote’s campus.
-Bringing a car is highly recommended but public transportation between Mote and most local areas is available through the Sarasota County Area Transit bus system.
+Note: Provided dorms are off-campus so bringing a car is highly recommended.
+Public transportation between Mote and most local areas is available through a local bus system.
 Interns are responsible for providing or making arrangements for daily transportation to Mote.

 Mote REU Application Process

 Applicants must complete the online application form.
 Select the Mote REU application and upload a one-to-two page Statement of Interest, a resume or CV, and unofficial transcript.
 Applicants must also request a letter of recommendation, which must be uploaded directly by their recommender.
 More detailed instructions for preparing and submitting these materials are provided on the application page.
 Applicants will be asked to select programs of interest.
 Descriptions of Mote’s laboratory research programs can be found here and a description of the new Aquarium Sciences and Animal Care research position can be found here.
 Please note that not all research programs may be listed as available options on the application and you are not limited to or guaranteed placement in selected programs.